 The question is not whether strength and conditioning is appropriate for young athletes, but rather which specific strength and training activities are appropriate for pre-high school athletes, and how to tailor these activities specifically to an athlete and his or her sport(s).

 I’ve spent months trying to get my mind around the general concepts and specific implementation of physical conditioning routines, because my 12-year-old son loves to play baseball, loves to pitch, and has the motivation to do what is needed to keep his arm healthy and maximize his long-range potential.

 What can he do to minimize his chances for injury while increasing his chances to realize his full velocity potential 5 years from now?

-This is part 3 (Age 12, 6th grade) of an ongoing series following a young player’s baseball career from Little League to College Baseball.
+This is part 11 (Age 20-21, second chance at college) of an ongoing series following a young player’s baseball career from Little League to College Baseball.
 In order to get the most out of this series, be sure to start at the beginning.

 Making it onto a college baseball program and staying with it for all 4 years is not easy.
 Playing high school baseball also has its challenges.

 I’ve been curious myself about what it takes and how it works to play baseball all the way from Little League to college.
 I’m curious because my own 12-year-old son has been telling me since the age of 2 that he wants to become a professional baseball player.
 It’s an improbable dream.
 But it’s a dream that may be shared by over a million kids at any given time.

 Though I’ve learned bits and pieces about playing baseball at the higher levels over the years, it wasn’t until I read a very detailed chronicle of one player’s journey that it all began to make sense.
 This player, who I shall call Leo, is a talented and hard-working baseball player.
 Leo made it all the way from Little League to college baseball.

 The hard way.